reflectivity/reflectivity.github.io/workshops/index.md

 - [File formats](https://github.com/reflectivity/file_format/issues)
 - [Data analysis](https://github.com/reflectivity/analysis/issues)

-A general workshop is planned to include a wider attendance once per year.
 If you would like to participate in any of these meetings, sign up to the mailing list or contact the chair of the relevant working group directly.

 Past events